-5.1.15 - Parking Brake Controls
+5.1.15 Parking Brake Controls

 In newer vehicles with air brakes, you put on the parking brakes using a diamond-shaped, yellow, push-pull control knob.

-You pull the knob out to put the parking brakes (spring brakes) on, and push it in to release them.
+You pull the knob out to evacuate the air from the brake chamber and put the parking brakes (spring brakes) on, and push it in to release them.
 On older vehicles, the parking brakes may be controlled by a lever.
 Use the parking brakes whenever you park.

-Caution.
+Caution!
 Never push the brake pedal down when the spring brakes are on.
 If you do, the brakes could be damaged by the combined forces of the springs and the air pressure.
 Many brake systems are designed so this will not happen.
 But not all systems are set up that way, and those that are may not always work.
 It is much better to develop the habit of not pushing the brake pedal down when the spring brakes are on.

+Trailer Brake Control Valves:

-Modulating Control Valves.
-In some vehicles a control handle on the dash board may be used to apply the spring brakes gradually.
-This is called a modulating valve.
-It is spring-loaded so you have a feel for the braking action.
-The more you move the control lever, the harder the spring brakes come on.
-They work this way so you can control the spring brakes if the service brakes fail.
-When parking a vehicle with a modulating control valve, move the lever as far as it will go and hold it in place with the locking device.
+In some vehicles a control handle on the steering column or dash board may be used to apply the trailer brakes only, gradually.
+This brake is known by different names.
+It is sometimes called a modulating valve, Trolley Valve, Johnson Bar, etc. It may be spring-loaded so you have a feel for the braking action.
+The more you move the control lever, the harder the trailer brakes come on.
+Do not use the modulating control valve to park a vehicle.
+Use the parking brake(s).